-There's a common industry perception that old guys like me can't code and keep up.
-Not true in my case yet although they often try to wish it into being.
+There's an industry perception that old guys like me can't code and keep up.
+Not true yet in my case although they often try to wish it into being.
 I just don't care about proving anything to anyone, or doing supercool fantastically complex, jumbleified & disjointed code.

-My ChatGBT account, note the creation date at the bottom.
+Note the creation date of my ChatGPT account at the bottom.

 I used Chat to generate the framework for the first version of the Gold Token white paper in March, 2023.
 Then I didn't need Chat for much until the past couple of months.

 I wrote the working prototype of Sila Money in about 100 days.
-Unfortunately, it was crippled from the onset by DEI directives, which was why I eventually quit.
-But I created a pretty solid foundation which survived all that nonsense and it's earning $5 million a year now.
+Unfortunately, it was crippled from the onset by DEI directives and I eventually quit.
+But I created a pretty solid foundation which survived that nonsense and it's earning $5 million a year now.

 One DEI hire was annoyed I earned almost twice her salary, so she downloaded a metric analysis tool, SCC, to prove she should get a raise.
-She should have tested it first, though, a classic rookie mistake...
+Classic rookie mistake, always test stuff first before you demo it.

 First DEI hire's code value was roughly equal to his salary, $60K.